microsoft/vcpkg-docs/vcpkg/concepts/classic-mode.md

 the set is still associated with a vcpkg instance, and each instance of vcpkg (such as separate `git clone` copies) will have its own set of classic mode packages installed.

+To learn how to install dependencies in classic mode, see [Tutorial: Install a dependency from the command line](../consume/classic-mode.md).